Bandwidth/csharp-sdk/docs/RbmMediaHeightEnum.md

-# Bandwidth.Standard.Model.PriorityEnum
+# Bandwidth.Standard.Model.RbmMediaHeightEnum
-The priority specified by the user.
+The height of the media.

 ## Properties